-Thailand will hold a general election in 2017, the country's junta chief said on Tuesday, his first comments since voters backed a new military-crafted constitution in a referendum.
+Thailand will hold a general election in 2017, the country's chief of the military governmnet said on Tuesday, his first comments since voters backed a new military-crafted constitution in a referendum.

 Sunday's vote in support of the charter was the first test of public opinion since the 2014 coup.
 Campaigning and open debate were curbed in the run-up to the poll, however.

 Thailand's last general election was in 2011.